 The best-known treatments currently in existence for hair loss are the big three: minoxidil, finasteride, and ketoconazole shampoo.

 Finasteride inhibits DHT, which is the main cause of hair loss and prostate enlargement in men.
 You can take finasteride orally (1 mg), once a day.
 It prevents enlargement of the prostate and treats hair loss.
 This is the main preventative tool you have at your disposal for ensuring you don’t lose hair in the future.
 It’s not necessarily supposed to cause new hair growth, though in some individuals it does.
-The reason everyone isn’t on finasteride, however, is because of the sexual side effects.
+The reason everyone isn’t on finasteride, however, is because of side effects.

 Where to buy: